JamesStudd/HeyJaseTwitchBot/README.md

 - Making it less hacked together
 - Adding more analysis
   - Would be cool to count PepePls / JasePls / TriDance / TreeDance / pepeD and use Shazam to workout the "best" songs.
+- Save all the guesses and do some long term analysis
+  - Something like guesses per week, average viewers over time, etc.

 For the puposes of the repo I'll refer to this as a "bot", but really it's just a listener.
 It is entirely possible for it to post messages, just needs a slight code change (passing in an OATH token to allow a login).